 3. Voucher programs: Work with local grocery stores, restaurants, hospitals and senior centers to setup voucher programs that allow seniors to purchase foods and meals.

-4. Recipe ideas: Create recipes for home use so seniors can make 1-2 servings based off of your facility menu program.
+4. Healthcare recipe ideas: Create recipes for home use so seniors can make 1-2 servings based off of your facility menu program.

 5. Healthy snack ideas: Provide a sample snack pack and/or list of healthy snacks appropriate for the resident/patient being discharged.